 - Introducing minimum property standards that address health, safety and energy efficiency

 - Preventing unwanted visits and photography

 Protect low income and vulnerable tenants by:

 - Preventing unreasonable evictions

 - Implementing the Family Violence Royal Commission recommendations

 Rule out punitive measures that would harm tenants, particularly those at risk of homelessness, including:

-- - Rejecting proposed changes to make evicting people quicker and easier
+- Rejecting proposed changes that would make evicting people quicker and easier

-- - Rejecting the proposed enforcement of onerous and unfair lease terms
+- Rejecting the enforcement of onerous/unfair lease terms

-- - Rejecting additional restrictions on stays by guests and family
+- Rejecting restrictions on stays by guests and family